Supercolony-net/openbrush-contracts/doc/src/examples/access-control.md

 pub struct PSP721Struct {}
 ```

-4. After that you can inherit implementation of `PSP721` and `AccessControl` traits.
-You can customize(override) some
+4. After that you can inherit the implementation of `PSP721` and `AccessControl` traits.
+You can customize (override) some
    methods there.

 ```rust